Fresh Food Connect is home to people who are tackling food insecurity by linking home gardeners with food rescue organizations.

 A proud mom of 2, Naomi loves getting her kids out hiking, climbing, and digging in the dirt around her native plant and veggie gardens.

 Cindy is Groundwork Denver's Executive Director and has been serving Groundwork Denver in various roles since 2010, including as a volunteer, Board, and staff member.
 Cindy has a background in nonprofit management, philanthropy, and has a deep passion for the environment.
 She earned a Masters in Business Administration from the Yale School of Management and a Masters in Environmental Management at the Yale School of Forestry & Environmental Studies.
 She also has a B.A. from Tufts University.
-In her free time, she enjoys yoga, walking, and her two cats.

 Emily is equally as passionate about finding the best slice of pizza as she is about making sure that it has a positive impact on our environment.
 Through her work in food access Emily has become increasingly interested in ensuring that our food system promotes the health of people, communities and our planet.
 With a background in health equity and food justice she has worked with communities across the country to create their own healthier futures.
 She helped found Fresh Food Connect while working with Denver Food Rescue.
 Currently she is the Director of Cloud City Conservation Center in Leadville, CO.
 Ultimately Emily believes that our own individual health is not separate from the health of our communities or our planet.
 She loves nothing more than a day skiing or running in the mountains followed by pizza topped with veggies from her garden, and making sure that neither her adventures or her food had a negative impact on the environment or the communities connected to it.